wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

   <div markdown="1" class="ui segment content answer-frame">

 Instead, of 4.49 seconds, the tasks would take "only" 1000/500 = 2 seconds to read their input.
 So we would shave 2.49 seconds off the execution time.
-(In fact we'd also save a tiny bit for the transfer of the workflow's 1 MB output file.)
+(In fact we would also save a tiny bit for the transfer of the workflow's 1 MB output file.)
 So the efficiency would be:
 (239.91 / (33.45 - 2.49)) / 20 = 38.7%.

-If I/O took zero time, the sequential (1-core) execution time would be (20000 +  1000)/100 = 210 and the parallel execution time would be: 20 seconds.
+If I/O took zero time, the sequential (1-core) execution time would be (20000 +  1000)/100 = 210, and the parallel execution time would be: 20 seconds.
 So the efficiency would be (210/20) / 20 = 52%.

-So with 35.8% we're still pretty far from the ideal parallel efficiency.
+So with 35.8% we are still pretty far from the ideal parallel efficiency.

   </div>
 </div>